MrQuantum1915/Quantumania/README.md

 # Quantumania

-Mr.Quantum's universe
+## Its Quantum Computing :)

-This is Mr. Quantum's Universe where everything is Quantum.
+Welcome to the strange Universe of Mr.Quantum!

-Welcome to the strange Universe of Mr. Quantum!
+It's Mr.Quantum's Universe where everything is Quantum :)